d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 ## Markov Models and $n$-grams

 Before we discuss solutions involving deep learning we need some more terminology and concepts.
 Recall our discussion of Markov Models in the previous section.
 Let us apply this to language modeling.
-A distribution over sequences satisfies the Markov property of first order if $p(w_{t+1}|w_t, \ldots w_1) = p(w_{t+1}|w_t)$.
+A distribution over sequences satisfies the Markov property of first order if $p(w_{t+1}|w_t, \ldots, w_1) = p(w_{t+1}|w_t)$.
 Higher orders correspond to longer dependencies.
 This leads to a number of approximations that we could apply to model a sequence:

 $$
 \begin{aligned}